deepmodeling/rid-kit/docs/source/index.rst

 **Rid-kit** is a python package for enhanced sampling via the RiD (Reinforced Dynamics) method.

 ..
-Important:: The project DeePMD-kit is licensed under GNU LGPLv3.0.
+Important:: The project Rid-kit is licensed under GNU LGPLv3.0.

 .. mdinclude:: ../../README.md